Bipolar Disorder

 Seasonal Impact

 Seasonal variations significantly impact bipolar disorder in women.
-Depressive episodes tend to peak during autumn and winter, marked by lower energy levels and altered sleep patterns, emphasizing the importance of seasonal considerations in managing bipolar disorder.
+Depressive episodes tend to peak during autumn and winter, marked by lower energy levels and altered sleep patterns, emphasising the importance of seasonal considerations in managing bipolar disorder.

 Challenges in Women with Bipolar Disorder